Code-Institute-Submissions/VDU-Assessment/README.md

 -   # User Stories

       - ## Visitor Stories

       As a visitor to VDU Manager I expect:

     1. To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.

     2. The information I am presented with to be laid out in a way that is easy for me to navigate, so that I find what I need quickly and efficiently.

     - ## Business Stories

       As a Business using VDU Manager I expect:

     1. To easily find what I am looking for, I want the layout of the site to make sense so I am not confused or put off using it.

     2. The information I am presented with to be laid out in a way that is easy for me to navigate, so that I find what I need quickly and efficiently.

 -   # Design Choices

       -   ## Colour Scheme
-        - There is alot of whitespace in the application, the whitespace draws attention and attracts the user to the eyecatching buttons
+        - There is alot of whitespace in the application, the whitespace draws attention and attracts the user to the eyecatching buttons and good quality images

       -   ## Imagery
         -   I selected images that are relevant to the content of the application.
 The icon in the navbar has an orange seat, and the buttons on the home page are orange.
 This small detail improves the asthetics of the application